-Spring Maintenance Checklist for Landlords
+Spring Maintenance Checklist for Landlords and Building Owners

 - Inspect roof and siding.
 You’ll know your roof is damaged if you look up from the ground level to see a slightly bowed surface or crumbling roofing materials falling into your flowerbeds.
 Damaged siding materials can also crumble, but siding is more likely to crack or become discolored.
-Without repairs, roofing and siding damage can lead to water damage and mold growth after the next spring rainstorm.
+Without repairs, roofing and siding damage can lead to water damage and mold growth after spring rainstorms.

 - Check gutters and downspouts.
 In winter, clogged gutters and downspouts expand when they freeze, causing them to warp, crack, or detach from your roof.
-Walk around the perimeter of your property and look for gutter damage.
+Walk around the property and look for gutter damage.
 Keep an eye out for pools of water around the base of your building that are nowhere near a downspout.
 Damage to gutters and downspouts can lead to a leaky roof or foundation problems.

 - Inspect stairs, pathways, wooden decks, and outdoor common spaces.
 You’re looking for cracks in the sidewalks and stairs as well as wood rot on decks and patios that could become hazards for tenants and guests.
 Make sure that all fire escapes are in good repair and rust-free.